 Regarded as a noted authority in the restoration and reuse of historic buildings, Jim has over 50 years of expertise in designing and preserving significant landmark buildings.
-Jim’s work has been acknowledged by numerous prestigious awards; he and FA received the first AIA Honor Award for Extended Use for the 1976 conversion of Boston’s Old City Hall to private office and restaurant use.
+Jim’s work has been acknowledged by numerous prestigious awards; he and Finegold Alexander received the first AIA Honor Award for Extended Use for the 1976 conversion of Boston’s Old City Hall to private office and restaurant use.
 Jim remains dedicated to sharing his experiences and engendering conversation on the subject; he speaks regularly on preservation and design for a variety of organizations and audiences, and he is actively involved the Boston community groups dedicated to these subjects.
 In 2019, he was recognized with a Lifetime Achievement Awards from the Massachusetts Historical Commission for his advocacy and design contributions.

 Jim graduated from Pennsylvania State University with a Bachelor of Architecture degree, and studied at the Architectural Association in London, England.